Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Outline of Gyrokinetic Theory as a Gauge Transform

-We strictly maintain the original gyrokinetic strategy, which is to preserve canonical representation by transforming field variable quantities strictly into the time component of the system Lagrangian (whether as part of the Hamiltonian or of the field Lagrangian density).
-In Landau-Lifshitz terms we have the free-particle Lagrangian (in our terms the part not dependent upon dynamical fields), the interaction Lagrangian (the part involving both fields and particles), and the free-field Lagrangian \cite{LandauLifshitz}.
-Canonical representation refers to the interaction Lagrangian appearing only in the Hamiltonian such that the symplectic part involves only the motion in the static magnetic background.
+We strictly maintain the original gyrokinetic strategy to preserve canonical representation by transforming field variable quantities strictly into the time component of the system Lagrangian (whether as part of the Hamiltonian or of the field Lagrangian density).
+In Landau-Lifshitz terms we have the free-particle Lagrangian (in our terms the part not dependent upon dynamical fields), the interaction Lagrangian (the part involving both fields and particles), and the free-field Lagrangian.
+Canonical representation refers to the interaction Lagrangian appearing only in the Hamiltonian such that the canonical momenta involve only the phase space coordinates.
 All terms due to the field potentials appear only in $H$, so that the phase space Jacobian is a background quantity, symmetry of the background is not broken.
 This allows easily realisable versions of the relevant conservation law proofs as well as facilitating proof of correspondence to conventional models \cite{momcons}.
 It also facilitates computations.